-The park is noted in particular for concentrations of migrating Warblers and Thrushes.
-There are several hotspots including the Robert & Martha Gaddy Wild Bird Garden (shown left) in the northwest corner of the park, with the Kyrle Boldt Memorial Fountain.
+There are several hotspots including the Robert & Martha Gaddy Wild Bird Garden in the northwest corner of the park.
+In memory of Caroline Loughlin, the bird garden features a tranquil, bubbling waterfall and pond, which provides a serene oasis for guests and enhances the habitat for wildlife.
 The Woodland Pool in the memory of Jack Van Benthuysen is located on the north side of Main Drive at the east end, as well as the Cypress Circle on Main Drive.

 Thanks to support from the Saigh Foundation, Tower Grove Park now has birding kits available for checkout to help students, teachers, and families learn about the Park’s many unique species of birds and their habitat.

 Developed in partnership with the St. Louis Audubon Society, the kits contain child and adult-sized binoculars, info cards, books and guides, and can accommodate groups of up to 30 participants.
 Please contact our Recreation Assistant at email@example.com or 314-771-2679 to learn more or reserve a kit for your next visit!